pragyaa-banerjee/Final-Project-DATA-3402-Santander-Customer-Satisfaction-Pragyaa-Banerjee/README.md

 - **Size before cleaning:** 76,020 rows and 371 columns
 - **Size after cleaning:** 71,179 rows and 143 columns
 - **Split:** 56,943 training samples, 14,236 test samples, no validation set
+- **Class Imbalance:** The dataset is heavily imbalanced — 73,012 satisfied customers (0)
+vs 3,008 unsatisfied customers (1), a ratio of 24.3:1.
+This was addressed during training using `class_weight='balanced'` in Logistic Regression.

 ### Preprocessing / Clean up
 - Dropped the `ID` column (row identifier, not a feature)